leocjj/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

     The length of your files will be tested using wc

 ### Tasks

- 0. Squared simple mandatory
+ 0. Safe list printing mandatory
- 1. Search and replace mandatory
+ 1. Safe printing of an integers list mandatory
- 2. Unique addition mandatory
+ 2. Print and count integers mandatory
- 3. Present in both mandatory
+ 3. Integers division with debug mandatory
- 4. Only differents mandatory
+ 4. Divide a list mandatory
- 5. Number of keys mandatory
+ 5. Raise exception mandatory
- 6. Print sorted dictionary mandatory
+ 6. Raise a message mandatory
- 7. Update dictionary mandatory
- 8. Simple delete by key mandatory
- 9. Multiply by 2 mandatory
- 10. Best score mandatory
- 11. Multiply by using map mandatory
- 12. Roman to Integer mandatory
- 13. Weighted average! #advanced
- 14. Squared by using map #advanced
- 15. Delete by value #advanced
+ 7. Safe integer print with error message #advanced
+ 8. Safe function #advanced
+ 9. ByteCode -> Python #4 #advanced
- 16. CPython #1: PyBytesObject #advanced
+ 10. CPython #2: PyFloatObject #advanced

 ### Coding style tests